basic-bitch-foundation/HUGINN/README.md

 .
 This save the bytes of daya is trasmitting and saving time

+# AI- decl.
+I use like very little < 10% AI for code.

 # Outro
 Made for Hackclub <3 by Saksham (A.K.A bbb)
 Feel free to contribute :heart: